TimDeTruth/tracks/README.md

-Tracks App React Native
+## Tracks App React Native
 An app tracks and records a user's movement.
 The user is able to save their track joruney recoding and view it in their tracks list.

 ## This app features:
 - JSON Web Token Authentication
 - AsyncStorage
 - react-native-maps
+- MongoDB (Docker Container)
-- Node Express API
+- Express API
+- Axios
 - ngrok tunnel to access local node server

 ## Installing